The signs and symptoms of hyponatremia can be subtle. If you don’t know what you’re looking for, you can slog away for years in a suboptimal state.

 - Something is wrong with their fluid balancing system

 - Their fluid balancing system has become overwhelmed

 To the first point, various medical conditions can derail the fluid balancing system.
-The most common are kidney and heart failure, but liver disease, cancer, Addison’s disease, and many others can cause hyponatremia too.
+The most common are kidney failure, heart failure, liver disease, cancer, Addison’s disease, and any illness that causes vomiting or diarrhea.

 Many drugs also result in hyponatremia.
 This list includes diuretics, oxytocin, SSRIs, nicotine, antipsychotics, NSAIDs, and even illicit drugs like MDMA (ecstasy).

 Those are the medical causes, but I spend more time thinking about cause number two: drinking too much plain water.
 When you over-hydrate with sodium-free water, you overwhelm the fluid balancing system.

 The overwhelm is temporary, but it can be dangerous.
 Many elite endurance athletes have experienced this danger firsthand.

 Elite endurance sports create the perfect storm of hyponatremia risk.
 To begin, the setting is engineered to promote overhydration.
 Not only are elite athletes encouraged to drink beyond thirst by “reputable” organizations like the American College of Sports Medicine, but they’re given ample opportunities to do so.